Skip to main content

 What is a Power of Attorney and Why is it Important for Dementia?

-A Power of Attorney (POA) is a legal document that lets someone else make important decisions on your behalf.
-This person is known as your attorney.
+A Lasting Power of Attorney (LPA) is a legal document that lets someone else make important decisions on your behalf.
+This person is known as your Attorney.
 They can help manage your finances, healthcare choices, and other important matters if you ever lose the ability to decide for yourself.

 There are two main types relevant to dementia care: